erickmorales3/action-logging/README.md

 #### Printing custom log messages like println function

-By default custom messages are only visible in actionLoggingEvent screen or in action_loging database table, but is possible enable pirntln function adding the @PrintCustomLog annotation:
+By default custom messages are only visible in Action Logging Event List screen or in action_loging database table, but is possible enable pirntln function adding the @PrintCustomLog annotation:

+- To all controller actions

 ```java
 @ActionLogging